pousse-cafe/pousse-cafe.github.io/documentation.md

 - Eventual consistency sometimes makes it sometimes hard to figure out when some operation is actually done.
 This is an issue when users are for instance expecting feedback on the progress of an operation they triggered.
 Pousse-Café provides Process Managers allowing to keep track of complex processes (see section *Model complex processes*).
-- The consumption of Domain Events might temporarily fail.
-In some cases, the Domain Events should be consumed again to resume a process.
+- The consumption of Domain Events or Commands might temporarily fail.
+In some cases, they should be consumed again to resume a process.
+Pousse-Café provides a mechanism to retrieve and replay Domain Events and Consequences which could not be successfully handled (see section *Replay Domain-Events and Commands*).

 Pousse-Café relies on the definition of a *Meta-Application* which is composed of the Domain implementation as well as additional non-Domain components allowing the full description of the needs (i.e. not only the model but also the way it